 Life expectancy is on the rise in most of the world, attributable to healthier lifestyles, increased physical activity, and a more balanced work-home relationship.
 These lifestyle characteristics are easily recognized on the streets of The Riviera Maya.
 Yoga and mental health activities are available on almost every beach, gyms are full on a daily basis, and joggers have become the unofficial leader in street obstacles.

 The attraction of a digital nomad lifestyle has brought a new generation of visitors to this area.
-Armed with a laptop, a cell phone, and an internet wi-fi signal, this new genre of traveller can be found on every beach, every cafe, and every rooftop!
+Armed with a laptop, a cell phone, and an internet wi-fi signal, this new genre of traveler can be found on every beach, every cafe, and every rooftop!

 With this global pandemic creating many virtual jobs, the opportunities to make a living from your laptop are vast and seemingly endless.
 From influencers to bloggers to website developers and freelance writers, these digital nomads are virtually becoming the new face of travel.

-The introduction of shared workspaces has also increased the number of digital nomads here in The Riviera Maya.
+The introduction of shared work-spaces has also increased the number of digital nomads here in The Riviera Maya.
 From a simple desk in a large room, to more elaborate work spaces which include food and lodging, this lifestyle is attracting men and women of all ages, backgrounds, and cultures.

 All these factors share in the growth of the Riviera Maya.
 Yet all these lifestyles, these new genres, and the opportunities may come and go, and evolve into something else.
 But one thing will not change.
 There are also the retirees.
 The people who worked hard their entire lives and now want to live the remainder of their years in their piece of paradise.